Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-09 00:28:23
+Last Updated: 2025-06-10 00:26:32

-The less of the World, the freer you live.
+Good Actions Are A Guard Against The Blows Of Adversity.

-By Umar ibn Al-Khattāb (R.A)
+By Abu Bakr